rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 If you want to contribute to this project, a `Gemfile` has been added to make it easy to start developing and running the specs.
 Just run `bundle` and `rake` to run the specs.
 The specs currently do not work in Ruby 1.9 due to the RR mocking framework.

+**Special thanks to everyone who helped contribute to this release.
+See the issue tracker for the history.**